-SAGUENAY, QUEBEC – (March 29, 2021) – Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), ), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, reported its financial results for both the three and twelve-month periods ended December 31, 2020.
+SAGUENAY, QUEBEC – (March 30, 2022) – Arianne Phosphate (the “Company” or “Arianne”) (TSX VENTURE: DAN; OTC: DRRSF; FRANKFURT: JE9N), a development-stage phosphate mining company, advancing the Lac à Paul project in Quebec’s Saguenay-Lac-Saint-Jean region, is pleased to report its financial results for both the three and twelve-month periods ended December 31, 2021.
 All amounts are in Canadian dollars unless noted.

-• On March 18, 2021 the Company announced restructuring of its current credit line and loans.
-For the credit line, the Lender will exercise 26,780,000 warrants into the Company’s common shares, thereby reducing the credit facility from $31,496,897 to $24,892,949, a reduction of $6,603,948.
-The credit facility will be extended for a period of 5 years at an annual interest rate of 8%.
+- In March 2021, the Company announced the restructuring of its credit line and loans.
+For the credit line, the Lender has exercised 26,780,000 warrants into the Company’s common shares, thereby reducing the credit facility from $31,496,897 to $24,892,949, a reduction of $6,603,948.
+The credit facility was extended for a period of 5 years at an annual interest rate of 8%.
 The annual interest can be paid by the Company, at its sole option, either in cash or in common shares of the Company.
-The Company will issue the 32,000,000 warrants at an exercise price of $0.33 per share for a period of 5 years.
-The Lender shall not be entitled to exercise 2021 warrants which would result in the Lender holding, following such exercise, on a partially diluted basis, more than 19.9% of the issued and outstanding common shares of the Company.
-The Company will increase the buyback purchase price of the existing production fee granted in favour of the Lender to $11.25M.
+The Company issued 32,000,000 warrants at an exercise price of $0.33 per share for a period of 5 years.
+The Lender shall not be entitled to exercise warrants which would result in the Lender holding, following such exercise, on a partially diluted basis, more than 19.9% of the issued and outstanding common shares of the Company, except under limited circumstances.
+The Company will increase the buyback purchase price of the existing production fee granted in favor of the Lender to $11.25M.

-Arianne also announced the conversion of its existing loans and working capital facility.
-The holders of $5,970,155 of these facilities will have their debt converted into common shares of the Company at a price of $0.275 per share.
-As a result of the debt conversion, the Company will issue a total of 21,709,655 common shares to such debt holders.
-The Company will also cancel 11,028,584 warrants that were originally issued with the loans and working capital facility.
+- Arianne converted its existing loans and working capital facility.
+The holders of $5,970,155 of these facilities had their debt converted into common shares of the Company at a price of $0.275 per share.
+As a result of the debt conversion, the Company had issued a total of 21,709,655 common shares to such debt holders.
+The Company also canceled 11,028,584 warrants that were originally issued with the loans and working capital facility.

-Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in 2020.
-In the fourth quarter and full-year period ended December 31, 2020, the Company incurred respective net losses of $1.6M and $5.9M, compared to $0.5M and $2.1M in the comparable periods in 2019.
-The higher losses are explained by the borrowing costs that were previously capitalized.
+Arianne is a development-stage company and, as such, did not generate revenue or positive cash flow in 2021.
+In the fourth quarter and full-year period ended December 31, 2021, the Company incurred respective net losses of $1.7 and $8.3M, compared to $1.6M and $5.9M in the comparable periods in 2020.
+The higher losses are mainly explained by higher noncash borrowing costs.
 Since the Company is currently in a period of raising funding for its project through financing and offtake agreements and is not carrying substantial technical work, the Company has suspended the capitalization of its borrowing costs until further technical work is done on the project.
-They are noncash costs.

 About Arianne Phosphate

 Arianne Phosphate (“Arianne Phosphate Inc.”) (www.arianne-inc.com) is developing the Lac à Paul phosphate deposits located approximately 200 km north of the Saguenay/Lac St. Jean area of Quebec, Canada.
-These deposits will produce a high quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
-The Company has 171,688,003 shares outstanding.
+These deposits will produce a high-quality igneous apatite concentrate grading 39% P2O5 with little or no contaminants (Feasibility Study released in 2013).
+The Company has 185,464,469 shares outstanding.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.